simov/request-logs/README.md

 ## body

-Prints out the raw request and response bodies:
+Prints out the raw request and response body:

 ```
 body